Frank-Proulx/capstone-eve-api-tool/README.md

 3:15 - 4pm: Test api call, get results to work with hardcoded fields, next working on getting input to register as not null.

+4 - 4:30pm: Solve null input issue by moving api call into submit function for now.

+4:30 - 5pm: Research setState to figure out why it's taking too long to update for the api call to receive that data in time.

 # Feature mapping

 **Note - Able to download json responses for including static data**